kkdlau/robocon_2020_timer/README.md

 # Robocon 2020 Timer

-A cross-platform timer and scoreboard which desgin for robocon 2020.
+A cross-platform timer and scoreboard which desgins for robocon 2020.

 ## Supported platform

 * iOS
 * Android
 * Web